-In 2015, 39.1 percent of Delaware residents age 18 years and older reported they had been diagnosed with high cholesterol.
-That means more than 235,547 Delaware adults know they have high cholesterol, according to the Delaware Behavioral Risk Survey (BRFS).
+In 2017, 34.6 percent of Delaware residents age 18 years and older reported they had been diagnosed with high cholesterol (down slightly from 39.1 percent in 2015).
+That means more than 225,294 Delaware adults know they have high cholesterol, according to the Delaware Behavioral Risk Survey (BRFS).
 Cholesterol is a waxy, fat-like substance found in the blood.
 The body needs it to build healthy cells.
 However, when there is too much cholesterol in the blood, it can build up in the arteries reducing the space for blood to flow, causing less blood to flow to the heart and other organs.

 Trend in Adult High Cholesterol Prevalence in Delaware:

-The BRFS asks about cholesterol every other year; and the prevalence has been statistically unchanged among Delaware adults for the past five years.
+The BRFS asks about cholesterol every other year.
+The prevalence was statistically unchanged among Delaware adults for five years, but was down slightly in 2017.

-Women have a slightly lower prevalence of high cholesterol compared to men; 36.9 percent of Delaware women have been told they have high cholesterol, compared to 41.5 percent of men.
+Women have a lower prevalence of high cholesterol compared to men; 30.2 percent of Delaware women have been told they have high cholesterol, compared to 35.1 percent of men.

-There are no differences in prevalence of high cholesterol observed between Delaware adults who are lesbian, gay, bisexual, or transgendered (LGBT) compared to heterosexual gender-conforming Delaware adults.
+There also were no statistically significant differences in the prevalence of diagnosed high cholesterol among Delaware adults with different annual household incomes.
+And there were no differences in prevalence of high cholesterol observed between Delaware adults who are lesbian, gay, bisexual, or transgender (LGBT) and heterosexual gender-conforming Delaware adults.

 For those with borderline high or high cholesterol, recommendations on how often a cholesterol test is required should be made by a health care professional.

 For those with coronary heart disease, a cholesterol test is recommended annually.
-Of Delaware adults with coronary heart disease, 92.4 percent reported having their cholesterol checked within the last year.
+Of Delaware adults with coronary heart disease, 97.5 percent reported having their cholesterol checked within the last five years.

 There are several risk factors for high cholesterol, including existing health conditions, behavioral risks, and family history or genetics.

 Diabetes is known to be associated with high cholesterol.
-Of the Delawarean adults who have diabetes, 65.8 percent also have high cholesterol.
-When adjusted for other demographic characteristics and risk factors, Delaware adults with diabetes were more than twice as likely to have high cholesterol as adults without diabetes.
+Of Delaware adults who have diabetes, 63.5 percent also have high cholesterol.
+When adjusted for other demographic characteristics and risk factors, Delaware adults with diabetes were still more likely to have high cholesterol than adults without diabetes.

 Behavioral risk factors include poor diet, physical inactivity, obesity, smoking, and excessive drinking.

-Prevalence of high cholesterol among adults who are physically inactive is 44.6 percent; and the prevalence among obese adults is 45.9 percent.
-Adults who smoke cigarettes have a high cholesterol prevalence of 46.1 percent.
-Those who report chronic heavy alcohol use have a high cholesterol prevalence of 45.4 percent.
-The highest prevalence is among adults with disabilities (52.4 percent).
+Prevalence of high cholesterol among adults who are physically inactive is 39.5 percent; and the prevalence among obese adults is 43 percent.
+Adults who smoke cigarettes have a high cholesterol prevalence of 35.8 percent.
+Those who report chronic heavy alcohol use have a high cholesterol prevalence of 37.3 percent.
+The highest prevalence (44.1 percent) is among adults with disabilities.
 The underlying causes of those disabilities may be conditions which increase the risk for high cholesterol.

 Family history and genetics are likely to play a role in whether an individual develops high cholesterol.
 For example, the risk of high cholesterol can increase when someone who has a family history of hypertension also engages in other behavioral risk factors, such as physical inactivity.